The Bindeballestien Route - Regional Route No. 36

 The Bindeballestien hiking and bicycling route follows the old disused rail track from Bindeballe by the Ancient Road to Vejle - a 34-kilometre stretch.
 Bindeballestien is a scenic country trail designated for hiking and bicycling that meanders through the valley of Vejle Ådal and passes numerous cultural and historical attractions along the way.

 Signposting and map

 The Bindeballestien Route is marked as Regional Route No. 36.
-Show on map
+Download route to GPS

 The Bindeballe Station and the old general store, Bindeballe Købmandsgård, were part of the Vandel Railway (1897-1957).
 Today, the station is a railway museum and the old general store serves travellers as a combined convenience store and grocery museum.